Many people living with dry eye feel misunderstood and unsatisfied with their treatment, according to a new survey.

 Treating dry eye is tricky, but not impossible

-There are many treatment options today and finding a solution may involve some trial and error.
+There are many devices and medications available today, and even more effective treatments are on the horizon.
+Finding a solution may involve some trial and error.
 Many people find it necessary to combine therapies and make a few lifestyle changes.
 The right treatment regimen can involve a lot of daily maintenance.

 Your eye doctor may suggest: